 Welcome to our Kelburn Castle history and tour information page.

 Castle Tours are available from Saturday 13th July through to Sunday 8th September 2019.
+Please not there will be no tours on Saturday 17th August 2019.

 For costs, excluded dates and information please scroll down.